Mo3az00/simple-node-server/Readme.md

 This tutorial will guide you to setup a secure server for running multiple [Node.js](https://nodejs.org/en/) applications with TLS encryption and a local [MongoDB](https://www.mongodb.com/) database.
 By using the [nginx](https://nginx.org/) webserver in front of Node.js we are able to run as many applications (with different domains) as we like.

-Some parts of the tutorial, like setting up a local MongoDB server or Let's encrypt for TLS encryption can be skipped, if you don't need them.
+Some parts of the tutorial, like setting up a local MongoDB server or [Let's Encrypt](https://letsencrypt.org/) for TLS encryption can be skipped, if you don't need them.

 We'll also learn how to setup Node.js applications as system services that restart themselves on a crash and that run automatically on boot.